minority4u/mobile-barcode-reader-app/README.md

-# barcode reader for android
+# rapid prototype for a Android barcode and nfc reader app